Note: Files are in Adobe (PDF) format.

 The Company will make further announcement(s) if there is any material update on the above said matter.

-Upon Completion, Mr Robert Justin Frizelle will be appointed as the Chief Executive Office, and Mr. Patrick James Looram as the Chief Operating Officer of the Brand Connect Group of Companies.
+Mr. Robert Justin Frizelle has been appointed as the Chief Executive Officer, and Mr. Patrick James Looram as the Chief Operating Officer of the Brand Connect Group of Companies.

 The fair value of assets acquired and liabilities assumed and purchase consideration have been determined on a provisional basis pending completion of purchase price allocation ("PPA") exercise.
 The PPA exercise is expected to be completed not exceeding one year from 8 August 2018, being the date of acquisition.
 Provisional goodwill of RM0.6 million has been recorded in the statement of financial position of the group at 31 August 2018.
 Accordingly, the fair value of assets and liabilities of Brand Connect will be adjusted accordingly on a retrospective basis upon finalisation of PPA exercise.